Chisom83/Northwind_project/README.md

      RELATED(products[unitPrice]) * (1 - 'order details'[discount]))
 ```

+#### Insight

+The total revenue accumulated across all years analyzed is $1.13M.

+##### Yearly Breakdown

+- 2013:
+The business recorded total revenue of $227k, with sales beginning in the second half of the year.

+-  2014:
+A full year of sales generated a total revenue of $565k.

+- 2015:
+Sales were recorded in the first half of the year, generating $339k total revenue.

 ##### Average Order Value
 ```DAX
 AOV = AVERAGEX(orders, [Total Revenue])
 ```

+#### Insight

+The overall AOV across all years analyzed is $1.62k.

+##### Yearly Breakdown

+- 2013: $1.75k

+- 2014: $1.58k

+- 2015: $1.60k

 ##### Shipping Efficiency (Average Shipping Time)
 ```
 Average Shipping Time = AVERAGEX(orders,orders[shippedDate] - orders[orderDate])
 ```

+#### Insight

+The overall average shipping time across all years analyzed is 9 days.

+##### Yearly Breakdown

+- 2013: 8 days

+- 2014: 9 days

+- 2015: 8 days

-- Previous Year (PY) was calculated for all the KPIs to compare it with the current year
+#### Previous Year (PY) was calculated for all the KPIs to compare it with the current year

 ```DAX
 PYOrders =